sphinx-doc/sphinx/doc/ext/appapi.rst

    (Of course, the element following the ``topic`` directive needn't be a section.)

+.. method:: Sphinx.add_transform(transform)

+   Add the standard docutils :class:`Transform` subclass *transform* to the list of transforms that are applied after Sphinx parses a reST document.

 .. method:: Sphinx.connect(event, callback)

    Register *callback* to be called when *event* is emitted.
 For details on